 - What Humidifier for Babies with Colds?

-Humidifiers are one of the items that can really help to make sure that the cold, dry air of the winter months doesn't irritate little noses or sensitive skin.
+Humidifiers are one of the items that can really help to make sure the cold, dry air often found in our houses doesn't irritate little noses or sensitive skin.
 Whether you just need a small humidifier for that inevitable cold, or a more advanced device for winter-long running, you'll find it here.

 What kind of Humidifier is Best for a Baby?

 |At a glance: Our top 3 picks|

 |Your shortcut to our team's top 3 recommendations|

 |Click here for price||Click here for price||Click here for price|

 The first product on our list is the TaoTronics rotatable cool mist humidifier, which uses ultrasonic technology to infuze the air with moisture.
 It's a mid range unit that's designed to do pretty much everything you need, and we can say right away that this is going to be a really solid choice for a lot of people looking for the best all-round humidifier for their baby.

 You get a 0.95 gallon water tank, which is complimented by a very useful dual nozzle system pumping moisture out at 0.008 gal/hour.
 These two nozzles rotate through the full 360 degrees, which means that this unit can very quickly ensure that a very large space is humidified.
 There's a dial that allows you to adjust the rate too, so you can strike a good balance between humidifying speed and water use.